Otavalo market visit 1946

 Foremost as weavers.
 Weavers of ponchos & blankets.
 A profession that initially only produced wares for an internal indigenous market.
 Soon though, because of the high quality, the Otavalo weavers were asked by the mestizos & white inhabitants to make textile products for them as well.
 Cloth, but later on also garments like cloaks & sweaters, scarves & shawls.

-As a result the Otavalos were the first indigenous people who succeeded to come down from the higher Andes slopes, where the Spaniards had left them, to the Valley of the Awakening.
+As a result the Otavalos were the first indigenous people who succeeded to come down from the higher Andes slopes – where the Spaniards had left them a little space – to the Valley of the Awakening.
 Buying up land formerly owned by the white men.
 And in the end – the last half century – even buying terrains & houses in the town center.
-(Initially mainly around the Plaza de Ponchos).
+Initially mainly around the Plaza de Ponchos.

 Otavalo 1946